runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 While many cultures do identify constellations, these classifications are quite varied across both time and place, and rarely hold significant cultural significance.
 Certain individual stars demonstrate rather greater importance due to their use in navigation - even with drift, bright stars are still quite valuable, especially those near the northern or southern extremes of the night sky.

-Shards of other celestial bodies are largely invisible from Dael, but are the source of most meteors that hit the planet(or any other celestial sphere).
-Such meteors generally occur when one of the Dim Wanders passes especially close to one of these shards and its gravity deflects it into the inner system.
+Shards of other celestial bodies are largely invisible from Dael, but are the source of most (90%) meteorites that hit the planet(or any other celestial sphere).
+Such meteors generally occur when one of the Dim Wanders passes especially close to one of these shards and its gravity deflects it into the inner system, and gnerally have a varied composition, consisting of many different elements collected from many years bouncing around the celestial dust.

+Secondary meteorites can be caused when a meteor from the celestial dust impacts one of the inner spheres.
+These are typically quite pure - mainly one material.
+When these form from shards of the brightsun, they decay rapidly.
+If they manage to hit Dael before exiting the inner system, they will form a variety of exotic alloys and compounds upon impact, with whatever pure sunfire that remains dissipating rapidly.
+If they miss, they will dissipate before their orbit would bring them back to the inner spheres.
+These make up 3% of meteorites that hid Dael.
+When these form from the shards of the darksun, they can last for a bit longer.
+If they do hid Dael, they impact with a fairly violent magical explosion, and also form a variety of alloys, but there will typically be some shards of darkstone left over as well.
+These make up 6% of meteorites that hid Dael.
+Meteorites formed from shards of either of the three moons will simply be a large chunk of that respective metal, and upon impact can be found fused with the bottom of the impact crater.
+These make up the remaining 1% of meteorites, with gold being the most common and copper being the rarest.
+Bright wanderer shards technically fall in this category too, but are exceptionally rare - less than 0.1% of all meteorites.

 # Naming of the Celestial bodies